-Whatever task management or project management tool you use (we’re big Asana and JIRA users at SoapBox), add in your updates and new items right away.
+Whatever task management or project management tool you use (I.e. Jira, Asana, Hubstaff, Trello), add in your updates and new items right away.
 You can even carve out time in the last 10 minutes of the meeting to get your house in order in your PM tool.

 Focus, focus, focus